 - Avoid scratching whenever you can.
 Cover the itchy area if you can't keep yourself from scratching it.
 Trim your nails and wear gloves at night.

 - Apply cool and wet compresses.
 Cover the affected area with bandages and dressings.
-This can help alleviate and protect the skin whilst preventing scratching.
+This will help alleviate and protect the skin and preventing scratching.

 - Try to take comfortable cool baths.
 Sprinkle bath water with baking soda, ground uncooked oatmeal or colloidal oatmeal.

 - Always wear smooth-textured, natural cotton clothing.
-This helps you avoid irritation.
+This helps avoid irritation.